Jewels of James VI and I: Esmé Stewart and a diamond cross

 James VI wore a diamond cross at St John's Kirk in Perth.

 James gave several of his mother's jewels to his favourite Esmé Stewart in October 1581, including the "Great H of Scotland" and a gold cross set with seven diamonds and two rubies.
 He was a second cousin to James and Master of the Wardrobe.
 Esmé returned the jewels before he left Scotland for ever.

+In the weeks before the end of the Gowrie Regime, James sent James Murray secretly to France with a gold button from his doublet for Lennox, one that he had worn next to his heart.

 In August 1584, William Davison heard that Elizabeth Stewart, Countess of Arran had new keys made for the coffers in Edinburgh Castle containing the jewels and clothes of Mary, Queen of Scots.
 She was said to have tried on many of the queen's garments to see if they fitted her, and chosen what she liked.
 She passed sets of pearl, ruby, and diamond buttons or settings from the garnishings for a French hood to the Master of Gray, who was master of the king's wardrobe.
 The precious stones were sewn on the king's cloak.

 In September 1584, a German travel writer Lupold von Wedel saw James, who was staying at Ruthven Castle, wearing the cross on his hat ribbon in St John's Kirk in Perth.
 James was accompanied by Esmé Stewart's son Ludovic Stewart, 2nd Duke of Lennox.
 In October, the king's valet John Gibb returned the cross to the Master of Gray, the newly appointed Master of the Royal Wardrobe.
 It may have been the same diamond and ruby cross that his grandmother, Mary of Guise, had pawned to John Home of Blackadder for £1000 when she was Regent of Scotland, and Mary, Queen of Scots, had redeemed.
 Possibly the same gold cross, with seven diamonds and two rubies, was pawned by Anne of Denmark to George Heriot in May 1609.

 James VI and I aged 20 in 1586, NTS, Falkland Palace.